 Image credits, left to right: [1] Art: Measuring mistakes by Ulrike Kuchner.
 Lapel pin: CepheidStudio.
 [2] EROJ003707+0909.5, aka the space-invader.
 [3] Mapping dark matter with gravitational lensing.
 [4] Searching for gravitationally lensed gravitational waves.

 My most active period of public engagment coincided with my term as Director of the University of Birmingham's Observatory (2012-2016).
 I enjoyed working with David Gregory-Kumar on BBC Midlands coverage of our new telescope and the exciting opportunities that it provides for Birmingham students and the local community.
-It was a priviledge to support students and early career colleagues to start the Astronomy in the City series of public events in early 2014, that is still going strong today.
-In March 2015 Astronomy in the City helped Birmingham Cathedral to launch their tercentenary celebration with a Solar Eclipse viewing event that was covered by Channel 4 News.

 Links to media coverage of University of Birmingham's Observatory: